 The Poble Espanyol brings together reproductions of buildings from all over Spain, but it's more than an architectural curiosity.
 You can sign up for one of their many workshops – from gardening to pottery – or take part in their family gymkhana, a treasure hunt with clues that will send you out to discover all the village's secret nooks and crannies.

-The dolphin shows are the big draw, but the decently sized zoo has plenty of other animals, all of whom look happy enough in reasonably sized enclosures and the city's comfortable climate.
+This decently sized zoo has plenty of other animals, all of whom look happy enough in reasonably sized enclosures and the city's comfortable climate.
 Favourites include giant hippos, the prehistoric-looking rhino, sea lions, elephants, giraffes, lions and tigers.
 Child-friendly features include a farmyard zoo, pony rides, picnic areas and two excellent playgrounds.
 If all that walking is too much, there's a zoo 'train'.
 Bear in mind that on hot days many of the animals are sleeping and out of sight, and when the temperature drops below 13 degrees many are kept inside.

 Barcelona’s Aquarium is home to more than 11,000 animals representing 450 species, and you’d expect nothing less from the world’s largest Mediterranean-themed marine attraction.
 There are fish of shapes and colours that are frankly mind-boggling, and an 80m-long underwater tunnel with sharks and rays swimming overhead.
 Check the website for details of activities – which include swimming with sharks, and the chance to spend the night in the tunnel – and become an expert marine biologist.